-These drink spoons as the name suggest having a very long handle.
+These drink spoons, as the name suggests, have a very long handle.
 These spoons are designed to stir hot and cold drinks from long glasses or big mugs.

 13. Fruit Spoon

-Fruit spoons are smaller in size compared to the tablespoons.
-These spoons have pointed tips and they also have an elongated bowl that helps them cut the fruits easily.
+Fruit spoons are smaller in size compared to tablespoons.
+These spoons have pointed tips, and they also have an elongated bowl that helps them cut the fruits easily.

-Generally, a Fork is used to cut meat while there or four tined forks have other uses.
+Generally, a Fork is used to cut meat, while four-toothed forks have other uses.